NCERT Class 12 Biology Chapter 2 Notes Sexual Reproduction in Flowering Plants - Free CBSE Notes

 • pollen grains: light, non-sticky, winged

-• anther: well exposed
+• Anther: well exposed

 • stigma: large and feathery

-• flower: one ovule, arranged as inflorescence
+• flower: one ovule, arranged as an inflorescence

 Ex: corn cob, cotton, date palm